Origins of the Sumerians: Competing Theories Explained

 Historian Georges Roux says that Sumerian literature provides us with a picture of a cultured and religious people, but it does not give us information about their origin.
 The Sumerian stories and legends take place in an environment rich in rivers, lakes, papyrus and slender trees - a typical background of southern Iraq - and give a strong impression that the Sumerians have always lived in this region.
 There is no confirmation of any earlier Sumerian homeland other than the Mesopotamian Valley.

-After the massive Neolithic revolution in the north of the Rafidain Valley and on the slopes of its mountains and the emergence of villages, regular worship and ways of civilisation, this revolution reached its peak in the civilisation or culture of Samarra in the fifth millennium BC.
+After the massive Neolithic revolution in the north of the Rafidain Valley and on the slopes of its mountains and the emergence of villages, regular worship and ways of civilization, this revolution reached its peak in the civilization or culture of Samarra in the fifth millennium BC.
 This civilisation relied on agriculture for its economy, and agriculture in turn depended on fluctuating rainfall.
 The Samaritans had no choice but to rely on rivers and organise irrigation, and this had to be accompanied by the southward march of the Tigris, so they gradually began to migrate.

 The ancient name of the Samarra region in the first millennium BC was (Saramrata) and was also mentioned as (Simraum) and (Saimra).
 This indicates that this area and its surroundings were related to the name (Sumer), as evidenced by the mention of (Sumer's wall) by a Roman historian and the existence of the region (Sumar) to the east of Samarra towards Iran.
 All this indicates that Neolithic Samarra was the original home of the Sumerians.